 Utah Campus Compact houses the AmeriCorps grant which you will be participating in.
 They serve as a support to the campus coordinators and the site supervisors.
 If you have any problems which cannot be resolved by your site or campus, you can contact the staff at Utah Campus Compact at firstname.lastname@example.org.

 After you have fulfilled your duties as specified in your member contract and have completed all your hours, you will begin to exit the program.
-This process usually takes about two weeks.
-Once you are exited from the program, allow another two weeks for your education award to appear in your myamericorps portal.
+This process usually takes about two weeks from the time you meet with your Campus Coordinator.
+Once you are exited from the program and received the email indicating you have been exited successfully, allow another two weeks for your education award to appear in your myamericorps portal at my.americorps.gov.